simonava5/Final-Project-for-Programming-and-Scripting/README.md

 **Line 44**

 To show the difference between each species attributes I sliced the values into three groups and produced box and whisker plots.
+As I mentioned above I found boxplots to represent this data better, but I will leave this code below.

  **DIAGRAM 2.**